yochaigal/cairn/wip/2e/reliquary.md

 ## Falconstone, 3 charges

   - Perceive the world through the eyes and ears of a nearby bird of prey.
-You feel whatever it feels but have no control.
+You feel whatever it feels but have no control over it.
   - **Recharge**: Kill and eat a common quarry, cooking the meat alongside the stone.

 ## Footpad's Friend